Harvest planning calculator

 What is the harvest planning calculator?

-Use it to estimate how much crop is coming down, how much dry trimmed product may remain, and whether your crew and drying room can actually absorb the load.
+Use it to estimate incoming wet biomass, likely dry weight after processing, and whether your crew and drying space can absorb the load.

 It is built to surface bottlenecks before harvest day, not during cleanup.